FaturaEgypt/challenge/devops-engineer/README.md

 ##### Expected Output
 * You should deliver a Markdown file that contains the steps and details for debugging the problem

+#### Challenge #2
+Finally we are up to our last challenge!.
+A set of shell scripts on HackerRank that you need to solve.
+##### Steps
+* Visit the following link and solve [this](https://www.hackerrank.com/challenges/bash-tutorials-filter-an-array-with-patterns/problem) shell challenge

+##### Expected Output
+* The output is expected to be one or more screenshot that present the following.
+ * Successfull submission of the problem on HackerRank
+ * The solution you submitted

+#### Challenge #3 (Bonus Challenge)

+##### Steps
+* Visit the following link and solve [this](https://www.hackerrank.com/challenges/lonely-integer-2/problem?isFullScreen=true)

+##### Expected Output
+* The output is expected to be one or more screenshot that present the following.
+ * Successfull submission of the problem on HackerRank
+ * The solution you submitted

+Compress all files and folders from the three challenges with the following formula ```YourName-Linux-challenge-date.zip```

 ### How Do We Evaluate